What happens first

 Where this can go later

 The long-term goal is stronger categorization without weakening user trust.
 That could mean richer self-hosted intelligence on Strind servers, or more private on-device categorization as hardware improves.
-For now, the system favors privacy, predictability, and clear behavior over heavier AI.
+For now, the system favors privacy, predictability, quarantine-first filtering, and clear behavior over heavier AI.